 Baby Blues vs. Postpartum Depression and Anxiety

-Baby blues are a common experience in women postpartum.
+Baby blues are a common experience for women in the postpartum period.
 The American Pregnancy Association (2026) states that 70-80% of mothers will experience negative feelings or mood swings after the birth of a baby.
 Baby blues will typically occur about four to five days after giving birth.
 The symptoms can include crying for no reason, irritability, anxiety, and mood changes.

 The challenge is that postpartum depression and anxiety are so similar to baby blues.
-It can be hard to differentiate between the two and know when it is something more.
-Baby blues should start to improve within a couple of weeks and should come and go throughout the day, according to the American Pregnancy Association (2026).
+Many women expect to have crying spells and to feel a little weepy, and it can be hard to differentiate between the two and know when it is something more.
+And a lot of mothers will have the thought that what they are experiencing is normal, or they may feel that what they are feeling makes them a bad mother and a failure.
+When it comes to baby blues, symptoms should start to improve within a couple of weeks and should come and go throughout the day, according to the American Pregnancy Association (2026).
+In contrast, postpartum depression or anxiety is persistent and lasts longer than two weeks.

 • Crying spells